NortheastHigh-Cost Market

 Price to rent ratio

-The rent vs buy decision in New York can feel harder than a simple payment comparison because the local cost structure is uneven.
-Prices are roughly $500,000 - $1,500,000+, rents are near $2,500 - $5,000/month, and taxes hover around 0.8% - 1.9%.
+The rent vs buy decision in New York is harder than a simple monthly payment comparison because the local cost structure is uneven.
+Prices are roughly $550,000 - $1,500,000, rents run near $2,500 - $5,500/month, and property taxes hover around 0.8% - 1.9%.
 Those three numbers set the baseline.
 When they move in different directions, your break-even timeline moves with them.

-Using midpoint values, the price to rent ratio in New York is around 22.
-Based on the ranges, the ratio can land between 8 and 50.
-In simple terms, price to rent means the home price divided by annual rent.
+Using midpoint values, the price-to-rent ratio in New York is around 21.
+Based on the low and high ends of the ranges, that ratio spans roughly 8 to 50.
+In practical terms, price-to-rent ratio means the home price divided by annual rent.
 A higher ratio usually signals a longer window before buying costs catch up to renting, which is consistent with the 8 to 12 years range in this market.

 Why New York housing math is different

-Local conditions that shape the rent vs buy equation in New York include:
+Local conditions that shape the New York rent vs buy equation include:

 When renting makes more sense in New York

 High interest rates also favor renting.
-When rates rise, more of each payment goes to interest instead of principal.
-In simple terms, a higher rate makes each borrowed dollar more expensive, so it takes longer for ownership to catch up.
-At a 6.5% rate on a $800,000 loan, principal and interest alone are around $5,057 per month, before taxes, insurance, or maintenance.
+When rates rise, more of each payment goes to interest rather than principal.
+At a 6.75% rate on a $680,000 loan, principal and interest alone are about $4,410 per month before taxes, insurance, or maintenance.
+That amount compares directly to renting in the same neighborhood.

 When buying makes more sense in New York

-If you want more context on timelines and hidden costs, review the Break-Even Analysis and the Hidden Costs of Homeownership guides.
+For more context on timelines and costs, review the Break-Even Analysis and the Hidden Costs of Homeownership guides.

 Sample New York break-even scenario

-Short answer: the example below shows why many buyers in New York need a multi year stay to break even.
-It uses a 20% down payment, a 6.5% rate, and a representative home and rent level.
+Short answer: the example below shows why many buyers in New York need a multi-year stay to break even.
+It uses a 20% down payment, a 6.75% rate, and representative local price and rent levels.
 The numbers are illustrative and show the structure of the math rather than a prediction.

 InputValue